snowplow-incubator/snowplow-micro-examples/README.md

 #### 4.1.2 Getting Started

-If you want to isolate Nightwatch JS testing, follow these steps, otherwise skip to " 3.1.3 Simulating a User with Nightwatch"
+If you want to isolate Nightwatch JS testing, follow these steps, otherwise skip to [4.1.3 Simulating a User with Nightwatch](https://github.com/snowplow-incubator/snowplow-micro-examples#413-simulating-a-user-with-nightwatch).

 Install nightwatch and a chrome driver which enables nightwatch to interact with the Chrome browser: